ECB's Nowotny eyes growth risks, decisive action

 Stopping the spread of contagion that has infected Italy, the euro zone's third-largest economy, after engulfing Greece, Ireland and Portugal, is now the top priority for European leaders, he said.

-And he emphasized that that power of resolution was very much a political responsibility -- and an urgent one.
+And he emphasised that that power of resolution was very much a political responsibility -- and an urgent one.

 "I think we have developed mechanisms, or the concepts, for an enlarged EFSF.
 I think it is very important that these plans - actually these decisions - now really get operational, and I'm a bit concerned that this takes a long time, perhaps too long," Nowotny said.